 This week's box of winter vegetables from the CSA included collard greens and rainbow chard so I made Braised Mixed Greens.
-I grew up eating collard greens, but Michael is not as familiar with them.
-I decided to braise both greens together with shallots and a little crispy crumbled bacon for a hot lunch.
-I thought I would be eating alone but Michael joined me.
-The verdict?
+I braised both greens together with shallots and a little crispy crumbled bacon.

 Here's the recipe.